^^ Back to top

 Alternatively, it is sometimes possible for an internal pouch to be created that is connected to your anus.
 This is known as an ileo-anal pouch.
 This means that, unlike with an ileostomy, there is no stoma and stools are passed out of your back passage in a similar way to normal.

-Of these techniques, end ileostomies and ileo-anal pouches are usually permanent.
+End ileostomies and ileo-anal pouches are usually permanent.
 Loop ileostomies are usually intended to be temporary and are reversed during an operation at a later date.

 Read more about how an ileostomy is formed and reversing an ileostomy.